This rare cypress grows to a height of 100

 Callahan.

-land of the Modoc people.
-Other common names: Baker cypress, Siskiyou
+land of the Modoc people, giving it its common name.
+Other common names: Baker cypress and Siskiyou

-and placing them in a new genus, Hesperocyparis.
+and placed them in a new genus, Hesperocyparis.

 Gymnosperm Database.